DEV Community

 Enter fullscreen mode Exit fullscreen mode

 If you look at the _pin field, you may also be asking why you need to initialize it with PhantomPinned.
-The answer is simple: PhantomPinned is a type Rust uses to enforce the pinning rules on a struct.
+The answer is simple: PhantomPinned is a type Rust uses to enforce the pinning rules on an object.
 You should always apply PhantomPinned to the _pin field of a struct when you want to pin it.
-PhantomPinned doesn’t hold any value in memory and does nothing other than enforce pinning rules on the struct that you apply it to.
+PhantomPinned doesn’t hold any value in memory and does nothing other than enforce pinning rules on the struct you apply it on.

 What do you risk by using pinned objects?